 GE rolled out goal setting company-wide by the 1940's which has evolved into the model used around the world.

 When done right, consistent goal setting can change the operations of a team or business.

 - Specific: "I will make dinner 4 nights this week"

-- Measureable: Did you make diner four nights the week?
+- Measurable: Did you make diner four nights the week?

-- Achieveable: Last week you made dinner 2 times.
+- Achievable: Last week you made dinner 2 times.

 - Realistic: You don't have any work dinner this week to keep you out of the kitchen.